srlevit94/Department-Management-Tool/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+## Questions:
+What would you like to do?
+    Add emppoyee, Update EMployee ROle, View All roles, Add role, View all Departments, Add Department, View All employees Quit